seamplex/feenox/doc/sds.md

  * do not make just only one thing well,
  * do complicate old programs by adding new features,
- * do not expect the their output to become the input to another,
+ * do not expect their output to become the input to another,
  * do clutter output with extraneous information,
  * do use stringently columnar and/or binary input (and output!) formats, and/or
- * do insist on interactive output.
+ * do insist on interactive input.

 There are other FEA tools that, even though born closer in time, also follow the above bullets literally.
 But FeenoX does not, since it follows the Unix philosophy in general and Eric Raymond's\ 17\ Unix Rules (@sec:unix) in particular.